junxit/us-congress-bills-117/metadata.md

 - 2021-05-04 — Placed on the Union Calendar, Calendar No. 14.
 - 2021-05-04 — Reported (Amended) by the Committee on Education and Labor.
 H. Rept.
 117-27, Part I.
 - 2021-05-04 — Reported (Amended) by the Committee on Education and Labor.
 H. Rept.
 117-27, Part I.
+- 2021-05-11 — Rules Committee Resolution H. Res.
+380 Reported to House.
+Rule provides for consideration of H.R.
+2547 and H.R.
+1065.
+Measure will be considered read.
+Specified amendments are in order.
+The previous question on each measure is considered ordered without intervening motions except one hour of debate and a motion to recommit.
+H. Res.
+379 is adopted.
+- 2021-05-12 — Rule H. Res.
+380 passed House.
+- 2021-05-14 — Amendment in the nature of a substitute reported by the House Committee on Rules. (consideration: CR H2321-2343; text: CR H2321-2322)
+- 2021-05-14 — Considered under the provisions of rule H. Res.
+380. (consideration: CR H2321-2343)
+- 2021-05-14 — DEBATE - The House proceeded with one hour of debate on H.R.
+1065.
+- 2021-05-14 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to by voice vote.
+- 2021-05-14 — House amendment offered
+- 2021-05-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-05-14 — On agreeing to the Rules amendment (A001) Agreed to by voice vote.
+- 2021-05-14 — On passage Passed by the Yeas and Nays: 315 - 101 (Roll no. 143).
+- 2021-05-14 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 315 - 101 (Roll no. 143).
+- 2021-05-14 — Rule provides for consideration of H.R.
+2547 and H.R.
+1065.
+Measure will be considered read.
+Specified amendments are in order.
+The previous question on each measure is considered ordered without intervening motions except one hour of debate and a motion to recommit.
+H. Res.
+379 is adopted.
+- 2021-05-14 — The previous question was ordered pursuant to the rule.